gerwintmg/mkb-stack/README.md

 # mkb-stack

+> [!WARNING]
+> This project is in its very early stages.
+Nothing is guaranteed to work, and the documentation is still under construction.
+Assistance is greatly appreciated!

 ## For Who is This Project

 This project is a template for small businesses to set up their internal IT infrastructure without dependence on multinational corporations.
 Everything is based on open source with a preference for the most permissive licenses for commercial use.